monitoringartist/dockbix-agent-xxl/README.md

 # How to monitor dockerized apps

-These are only ideas:
+Ideas about monitoring of dockerized apps:

-- health endpoint: publish app health as a http endpoint, which can be used for monitoring (item keys: `web.page.get, web.page.perf, web.page.regexp`)
+- health endpoint: publish app health as a http endpoint, which can be used for monitoring (item keys: `web.page.get, web.page.regexp`)
 - monitor them as a service: use standard Zabbix TCP/HTTP check (item keys: `net.tcp.port, net.tcp.service, net.tcp.service.perf`)
 - monitor them as a process: use standard Zabbix process check (item key: `proc.num`)

+Still no idea how to monitor yours dockerized app?
+[Hire us!](#author)

 # Included projects